KrishnaMurali177/Non-Linear-Programming/README.md

   - f - objective function
   - a - starting point

-## Neweton's method for 2-Dimensional functions
+## Newton's method for 2-Dimensional functions
 The successive points is traversed through the formula x(k+1) = x(k) - f(x(k))/f'(x(k)) where x is the matrix of starting points and f is the matrix of the objective functions

 ### Dependency libraries